Alejogb1/job-board/blog-data/why-is-my-pytorch-iris-classification-only-getting-04-accuracy.md

 id: "why-is-my-pytorch-iris-classification-only-getting-04-accuracy"
 ---

-Let's tackle this, then.
+, then.
 I've definitely been in a similar boat before, staring at a model stubbornly hovering around the 0.4 mark, particularly with classic datasets like Iris.
 It's frustrating, and often the issue isn't some grand, architectural flaw, but rather a combination of subtle things easily overlooked, especially when first getting to grips with PyTorch.

 From my experience, a 0.4 accuracy on an Iris classification problem using PyTorch is a strong indicator that something's seriously amiss, considering the relative simplicity of the task.
 It's typically not a result of some inherent limitation of the library; it almost always boils down to how the data is processed, how the model is set up, or the training process.
 We're going to explore the most common pitfalls, and I’ll walk you through how to address them.

-First, and this might sound incredibly basic, is the *data preprocessing* stage.
+First, and this might sound incredibly basic, is the _data preprocessing_ stage.
 Are the input features standardized or normalized?
 If not, you are likely encountering numerical issues.
 Iris dataset features are on varying scales (sepal length, sepal width, petal length, petal width); a neural network will struggle to learn effectively if these features aren't centered around zero and have a similar magnitude.
 Without standardization, some features might numerically overpower others during gradient descent, thus, hampering the overall performance.

 Here's a quick PyTorch example of proper data standardization: